Previous Post: Day 4 – Tamagaon To Tsarang

 - Nepal Govt Survey Dept 1:50,000 topos: 2983 16 Lomanthan

 While it does seem strange to come within a day of Lo Manthang and yet not include it in the itinerary, our day in Tsarang did give us the time to visit the monastery and royal palace and walk up the valley to Ghar Gompa, said to be one of the oldest in Nepal.
-Had I rushed off to Lo Manthang I would have had to miss all that.
+Had I rushed off to Lo Manthang I would have had to miss some of that.
 I also walked back to the entrance of the village to take a closer look at the entrance chorten.